 There is a significant difference in the Megan’s Law on the federal side when compared to that of the version in New Jersey.
 Federal law dictates that in every state, information should be released to the public to allow citizens to be aware of sex offenders who have been convicted to ensure protected safety.
 However, active notification is not mandated.
 This type of notification involves government agents or law enforcement officers literally going to every door or mail information to adequately inform schools and neighbors.
 The federal version of Megan’s Law does not mandate that the 50 states should be involved in notification laws in an active manner.
 On the other hand, the New Jersey version of the same law specifically outline the necessity of being involved in community notification as described above.
 Unless the federal law is upheld, the state is likely to lose funding from the federal government for crime fighting.

-La Porte County Sheriffs are urging parents to do an online sex offender database search prior to trick-or-treat night in their community this Halloween.
+La Porte County Sheriffs are urging parents to do an online Local Sex Offenders List search prior to trick-or-treat night in their community this Halloween.
 Registered sex offenders in their immediate area should be avoided on Halloween is the suggestion being given to parents on this annual night out for kids.
+Make sure to Search Local Sex Offender Databases today.

 The online service is free provided by the sheriffs office and parents not in the county can do sex offender searches on national databases or a site within their state to find the location of sex offenders.
 According to the police in La Porte County, there are 190 sex offenders in the county with 52 offenders against children and 46 violent predators.
 That’s enough to scare any parent.